Why Did I Get Married Too?: Plot

 The women go to Patricia's house to comfort her; they soon realize that they are ruining their marriages and lives with their constant selfishness, lies, dishonesty and inconsideration.
-The next day, Troy, himself, apologizes to Mike for the incident, who forgives him and invites Troy to have a drink with him and the guys, beginning a new friendship.
+The next day, Troy apologizes to Mike, who forgives him and invites Troy to have a drink with him and the guys, beginning a new friendship.
 Mike tells the men to fix their marriages because life is too short.
-Later that day, Gavin finds himself humiliated at his job, harassed, and told off by an angry Patricia; to make matters worse, he is then struck and gravely injured by an oncoming truck.
-While the others wait to hear the status of his condition, a tearful and regretful Patricia instructs the wives to fix their marriages (such as Mike suggested to the husbands), and everyone makes up.
-Gavin's doctor shows up and informs them that he has died.
+Later that day, Gavin is humiliated and told off by an angry Patricia at his job.
+As Patricia watches him drive off, Gavin is struck and gravely injured by an oncoming truck.
+While everyone waits to hear the status of his condition, a tearful and regretful Patricia instructs the wives to fix their marriages, and everyone makes up.
+Gavin's doctor shows up and informs the group that he has died.
 The couples decided to have a memorial service for Gavin in the Bahamas.

-One year later, as Patricia exits a university building she is approached by a colleague.
+One year later, as Patricia exits a university building, she is approached by a colleague.
 She tells Patricia that she knows someone who wants to meet her, a philanthropist, but Patricia refuses.
-The professor goes on to tell her that she can at least say hi because the university needs funds.
-The man (Dwayne "The Rock" Johnson) tells her that her books have helped in his grieving process (divorce) and invites her to have coffee.
+The professor goes on to tell her that she can at least greet him because the university needs funds.
+Daniel Franklin (Dwayne "The Rock" Johnson) tells her that her books have helped him in grieving his divorce and invites her to have coffee.
 The movie ends with Patricia smiling at him.